Introduction: Understanding the Risks of Asbestos in Popcorn Ceilings

 Can I renovate my home if I find asbestos in the popcorn ceiling?

-No—it’s crucial to have a professional assess the situation and recommend whether to encapsulate or remove the asbestos before proceeding with renovations.
+If asbestos is present in your popcorn ceiling, it’s essential to have a professional assess the situation.
+They can recommend whether to encapsulate or remove the asbestos before proceeding with any renovations to ensure safety.